DevinMui/soracom-escooter-device/README.md

 # soracom-escooter-app
-This repository accompanies the tutorial for building an escooter app using SORACOM services (Link coming soon).
-You'll need to have also completed the steps in the first article (Link coming soon) to connect the GPS module and SORACOM Air SIM.
+This repository accompanies the tutorial for building an escooter app using [Soracom's services](https://hackernoon.com/how-we-built-a-cellular-connected-iot-electric-scooter-with-soracom-and-raspberry-pi-in-under-an-hou-mbhc25cx).
+You'll need to have also completed the steps in the [first article](https://hackernoon.com/how-we-built-a-cellular-connected-iot-electric-scooter-with-soracom-and-raspberry-pi-in-under-an-hou-mbhc25cx) to connect the GPS module and SORACOM Air SIM.
 Clone this repository and run the various `.py` files on the Raspberry Pi to see it interact with the electric scooter and your [AWS Lambda functions](https://github.com/DevinMui/soracom-escooter-server).

 ## Setup